Composition, form of production and packaging

 APPLICATION IN ELDERLY PATIENTS

+Although the pharmacokinetics of valproic acid in the elderly may have its own peculiarities, this is of limited clinical importance, and the dose should be determined by the clinical effect.
 Due to a decrease in binding to serum albumin, the proportion of unbound preparation in plasma increases.
 This causes the expediency of a more careful selection of the dose of the drug in the elderly, with the possible use of smaller doses of the drug.

 SPECIAL INSTRUCTIONS